lu562/trustless-attestation-verification-dev/README.md

 ## Implementation
-There are numerous Zero-Knowledge Proof (ZKP) schemes available for use.
+There are numerous Zero-Knowledge Proof (ZKP) schemes and frameworks available for use.
 This repository serves as the main entry point, with concrete implementations found in the following repositories:

 1. Circom-based implementation with Groth16: [link](https://github.com/tiktok-privacy-innovation/trustless-attestation-verification-circom)
    - **Description**: Utilizes Circom circuits and the Groth16 proving system for efficient proof generation and verification.